jlwalkerlg/jwmvc/README.md

 - 'format:float' -- ensure a field value is a float
 - 'format:url' -- ensure a field value has a valid url format
 - 'unique:posts' -- ensure a field value is unique among records in posts table
+- 'unique:posts,id,2' -- ensure a field value is unique among records in posts table, ignoring the record with a primary key (id) of 2
+- 'type:jpg,jpeg' -- ensure an uploaded file matchs the given types

 #### File Upload